 Call the gas emergency number 0800 111 999.

-Even if you have a carbon monoxide detector, and your appliances are serviced regularly, if you feel ill, and you think you might have a carbon monoxide leak we would recommend getting fresh air immediately and calling your doctor just to be on the safe side.
+Even if you have a carbon monoxide detector, and your appliances are serviced regularly, if you feel ill, or you can smell gas, get fresh air immediately and call your doctor just to be on the safe side.
 Don’t use the appliance you think is faulty and call us immediately if it is our appliance (or a Gas Safe registered engineer if the appliance is your own).

 Electrical Safety